 I’ve already uploaded my photos to the Gallery, and I’ll work on typing up some travel trips for anyone who is interested in going to the same places.
 But I do need to get back to working on that pesky thesis over Christmas break.
 If only I had the life of a kangaroo…

-I have also uploaded some videos of Ayers Rock, the Great Barrier Reef and Australian animals to my Youtube channel.
+I’ve uploaded some videos of Ayers Rock, the Great Barrier Reef and Australian animals to my Youtube channel.